Let's chat: how conversational commerce could be the key to more sales

 What is conversational commerce?

-Conversational commerce includes various modes of selling that involve direct one-to-one exchanges with shoppers in (near) real time.
+Conversational commerce includes various modes of selling (across many types of businesses) that involve direct one-to-one exchanges with shoppers in (near) real time.
 This two-way dialogue helps zero in on shoppers’ needs and enables timely, hyper-personalized responses.

 Conversational commerce transcends “call center customer service” and includes a mix of human support, voice technology, messaging apps, and more.